 Some post-baccalaureate programs emphasize a particular subject area, such as science or mathematics, in addition to the teacher training courses.
 This degree should not be confused with a master's degree.
 It is supplementary to a bachelor's and not considered a graduate degree.

 What Can You Do With a K-12 Education Degree?

 A teacher assistant's primary job is to support the classroom teacher.
 Teacher assistants aid in instruction, and they often handle the administrative tasks in the classroom, such as taking attendance, grading papers, and recording grades.
 They may also help students on an individual basis, or in small groups.

-Teacher assistants work at every grade level, and in every subject.
-Many teacher assistants assist with special education students.
-They take care of any physical needs the student may have, and they provide one-on-one assistance with students' class work.
-Most teacher assistants work part-time hours, which explains why so few schools offer them medical benefits.
+Teacher assistants work at every grade level, and in every subject, often in a part-time capacity.
+Many teacher assistants assist with special education students, taking care of physical needs the student may have and assisting with the student's classwork.
 Schools often require teacher assistants to have some career training or an associate degree.
 Requirements vary by state and school district.

 Kindergarten or Elementary School Teacher

 Most kindergarten or elementary school teachers oversee one classroom of students per day and are responsible for teaching them skills in social studies, science, math, and language arts.
 Other teachers focus on a specific subject area, such as art or music.
 These teachers may work with many different groups of students during the day.

 In both cases, elementary and kindergarten teachers educate and enrich their students.
 They work with pupils from all backgrounds, and they teach using a variety of methods.
 Kindergarten and elementary school teachers record students' progress through exams and grade reports, while offering guidance and enforcing discipline when needed.
 To succeed in their roles, they must also work well with staff members and parents.